alterGNU/WikiLinkConvertor/README.md

 This project aims to respond to problem number 3 by allowing all links to be converted to the github format or to the vimwiki format.

-## Convert from vimwiki to github syntax
+## Convert links from vimwiki to github syntax
 ```bash
 tree ~/path_to/tutu
 ~/path_to/tutu